Electric assist e-tandems

 Incredibly natural is the most common adjective used to describe how the experience of riding a tandem with a mid-drive engine feels.
 And it is very confidence inspiring, it removes the doubt as to whether you are fit enough for a specific ride or if you are concerned the route is too long.
 The grin on our customers faces when they return from their first test ride says it all.
 And don't think for a moment you are not going to feel as though you have not had any exercise, you can work as hard as you wish.

 How do mid-drive electric systems work?

-There are three different power settings available, a lower setting called Eco, a medium setting which the Shimano system we use calls Trail and the highest amount of assistance available which is called Boost.
-Most tandem couples use the Eco mode for the vast majority of the ride, only selecting Trail or Boost for very steep climbs.
+There are three different power settings available, most tandem couples use the lower power mode for the vast majority of the ride, only selecting the highest power setting for very steep climbs.

 You have to be pedalling to operate the electric assist, as it operates through your gears.
 If you freewheel the system will not provide any assistance.
 These systems work at their best when you select low gears on the hills, and that is because the lower the gear and the faster you pedal the faster the motor turns.
 And motors are at their most efficient when rotating quickly, so selecting low gears on the hills will give you the greatest performance from the electric assist.

 What is the range of the battery?

 • the level of electric assistance you select